Rajp2294/-RajParekh_ORMandSpringMVCAssignmentSolution/README.md

 I have added the Snapshots of all the CRUD Operations on the Project in the SnapShots Folder with Numbering from 1-7 in

 There is a PDF of Snapshots named "Screenshots" and I've also uploaded the .png files too for reference.!

+I have also added the google drive link for video in video.md file